 Finally; Armas.
 An underrated performer who has exhibited diverse talent in each of her chosen roles has, tasked with a most complex character, turned in to date her best performance.
 Previously saddled with multifaceted roles in films which too sought to place a not insignificant emphasis on her characters’ objectification, given such time to shine Armas’ turn rises high among a set of figures vividly brought to life by a series of excellent performers any of whom could carry most movies all on their own.
 Assembled here, they, and Knives Out, are a delight.

-Knives Out is in cinemas from November 28 and screens as part of Sunset Cinema Canberra on November 23, December 29 and January 10, 2020, Melbourne Openair Cinema on November 26, Sydney Openair Cinemas on November 27, Moonlight Cinema in Sydney, Adelaide, Melbourne, Brisbane and Perth on December 26 and January 19, 2020, Sunset Cinema Wollongong on December 27 and January 9, 2020, Mov’ In Bed in Melbourne on January 10, 2020 and in Sydney on January 23, 2020, Sunset Cinema North Sydney on January 17 and January 29, 2020 and Canberra Openair Cinema and Westpac OpenAir Cinema on January 31, 2020
+Knives Out is in cinemas from November 28 and screens as part of Sunset Cinema Canberra on November 23, December 29 and January 10, 2020, Melbourne Openair Cinema on November 26, Sydney Openair Cinemas on November 27, Moonlight Cinema in Sydney, Adelaide, Melbourne, Brisbane and Perth on December 26 and January 19, 2020, Sunset Cinema Wollongong on December 27 and January 9, 2020, Mov’ In Bed in Melbourne on January 10 and February 27, 2020, Mov’ In Bed in Sydney on January 23, February 28 and March 17, 2020 and Mov’ In Bed in Brisbane on April 2 and April 19, 2020, Sunset Cinema North Sydney on January 17 and January 29, 2020 and Canberra Openair Cinema and Westpac OpenAir Cinema on January 31, 2020